General FAQs

 How can we show recognition for your support?

-If awarded a grant, please do not give gifts to the Foundation.
-It is reward enough for us to be able to provide support to worthy organizations, and we want you to be able to spend your funding on programs instead of gifts.
-While we appreciate thank-you cards, they are similarly unnecessary.
-Due to the high volume of mail that we receive from grantees, staff cannot respond to mail.
-However, phone calls and emails will always be returned to the best of our abilities.
+It is reward enough for us to be able to provide support to organizations, and we want you to be able to spend your funding and time on your important work.
+While we appreciate the thought, any gifts, thank-you cards, or letters are unnecessary.

 What if I have more questions?